Sheffield Student 2013: Making sense of the expectations, transitions, and realities of the student experience

 Student tracking project from November 2013

-The ‘Sheffield Student 2013’ project follows the undergraduate cohort of 2013 throughout their studies at the University of Sheffield in order to gain information about their experiences during their studies.
-Through employing a longitudinal research design, and following the same individuals through their undergraduate university life, a deeper understanding can be gained of the multiple transitions they make whilst at university, the changes they experience, and how these experiences resonate with the university’s support networks.
+The ‘Sheffield Student 2013’ project followed the undergraduate cohort of 2013 throughout their studies at the University of Sheffield in order to gain information about their experiences during their studies.
+Through employing a longitudinal research design, and following the same individuals through their undergraduate university life, we developed a deeper understanding of the multiple transitions they make whilst at university, the changes they experience, and how these experiences resonate with the university’s support networks.

-This research seeks to compare the experiences of students who come from different backgrounds to provide some context to the university’s mission in widening participation and fair access.
-This project employs a mixed methods approach, and utilises administrative data alongside material gained directly from students and university staff.
-The 2013 cohort is contacted first through a pre-arrival survey before they take up their university places; after this a smaller sample of the cohort is tracked through a series of interviews for three years.
-This material will help the university to arrive at institutional policy recommendations regarding student support.
+This research compared the experiences of students who come from different backgrounds to provide some context to the university’s mission in widening participation and fair access.
+The project employed a mixed methods approach, and utilised administrative data alongside material gained directly from students and university staff.
+The 2013 cohort was contacted first through a pre-arrival survey before they take up their university places; after this a smaller sample of the cohort was tracked through a series of interviews for four years.
+This material helped the university to arrive at institutional policy recommendations regarding student support.

 In a recent report on access agreements the Office for Fair Access used the 'Sheffield Student 2013' project as an example for good practice for connecting research and practice.